secondl1ght/btcpriceapp/README.md

 # BTC PRICE WATCH

-A bitcoin price app for Android and IOS written with React Native.
+A bitcoin price app for Android and iOS written with React Native.

 ## Table of Contents